 Mathematics and Statistics study patterns underlying diverse phenomena such as the weather, human and animal populations, stock markets, the form of a molecule, or the structure of the space and the time.

-Using mathematics we discover subtle and sometimes unexpected features of these phenomena; as well we can predict their behaviour, which is an extremely important component of our understanding of the world and the space that surrounds us.
+Using mathematics we discover subtle and sometimes unexpected features of these phenomena, as well develop ways to predict their behaviour which is an extremely important component of our understanding of the world and the space that surrounds us.

 Statistics can help us make sense of large data sets and complex systems in areas such as astronomy, genomics, social networks, climate simulation, and medicine.
 Statisticians examine the patterns which arise in data with the goal of distinguishing true patterns from chance effects.

 The Mathematics and Statistics I program introduces students to the foundational tools and ideas of mathematics leading into our degree programs.

 Mathematics and Statistics at McMaster emphasizes a student-centered approach to teaching by offering a curriculum that is rich with opportunities for cooperative education, experiential learning, and undergraduate research.
 Students who take courses in mathematics and statistics enjoy the following aspects of our curriculum: